SageTendo/mal-stremio-addon/README.md

 With this addon, you can easily keep track of your watched anime, plan to watch, and more, all from the convenience of Stremio.

 <b><font color="#FFFF00">
 As of now, in order to get streams, the 'Torrentio' addon must be installed as well.
-This feature will eventually be added to the addon.
-</b></font>

-<b><font color="orange">
-This addon is a community-driven project and is not officially affiliated with MyAnimeList or Stremio.
 </b></font>